Select Page

 Where to start.
 Famous (or infamous) examples include Locky, Goliath, Shark, Stampado, Encryptor, and Jokeroo.

-The infamous Locky, for instance, is known for its ability to encrypt a wide array of file types and rename them with the .locky extension, thereby denying victims access to their files until a ransom is paid.
+The infamous Locky, for instance, is known for its ability to encrypt a wide array of file types.
+It renames them with the .locky extension, thereby denying victims access to their files until a ransom is paid.

-Goliath, on the other hand, made its mark by catering specifically to amateurs, offering an easy-to-use interface and a detailed user guide.
+Goliath, on the other hand, made its mark by catering specifically to amateurs.
+It offers an easy-to-use interface and a detailed user guide.
+(We know what you’re thinking: Aww, how thoughtful.)

 Shark, albeit less well-known, has the unique feature of offering customization to its clients.
-You could choose your victims by country and even decide on the ransom amount.
+Clients can choose their victims by country and even decide on the ransom amount.

-But RaaS variants pop up all the time, 24-hours a day, every day of the year, in new, better, ingenious forms.
+But RaaS variants pop up all the time, twenty-four hours a day, every day of the year, in new, better, ingenious forms.

 Let’s consider the Colonial Pipeline attack, which unfolded in 2021.
 DarkSide, an organized RaaS group, breached Colonial Pipeline’s network, crippling fuel supply on the U.S. East Coast.